Aura Parental Controls Review 2026: Unique and Tailored Protection

 Our experience

 Setting up Aura Parental Controls was easy.
-It only required a quick login on the device, then adding a child by inputting their name and birthday.
+It only required a quick login on the device and adding a child by entering their name and birthday.

-We added a test child who is 11 years old, so Aura set up recommended content filters for teens.
+We added a test child who is 11 years old, so Aura set up recommended content filters for preteens.
 However, you can still adjust these settings for your personal preferences.

 Aura Parental Controls content filtering setup on Android app

 After setting up the app on our phone, we opened the My Family tab on our desktop.
-The dashboard provides a daily summary showing your child's online activity over the course of the day, screen time left, and the most recently visited apps and sites.
+The dashboard provides a daily summary showing your child's online activity, remaining screen time, and the most recently visited apps and sites.

 Below this summary, you'll also find settings for content filtering, time limits, bedtime, and more.